-Finally, while this is not directly an AEIFRS issue, requiring entities to adopt the AASB 1004 Australian Guidance from 1 January 2005, is contrary to the AASB's previous commitment to finalise any Standards that impact on the first 2005/06 AEIFRS financial report by the end of June 2004.
+Finally, while this is not directly an AEIFRS issue, requiring entities to adopt the AASB 1004 Australian Guidance from 1 January 2005, is contrary to the AASB's previous commitment to finalise any Standards that impact on the first 2005-06 AEIFRS financial report by the end of June 2004.
 This timeframe has long since expired.

-If you have any queries regarding this submission, please do not hesitate to contact me on (02) 9228 3019.
+If you have any queries regarding this submission, please contact Robert Williams, at New South Wales Treasury, on (02) 9228 3019.

-Yours faithfully
+Yours sincerely